U.S. Route 13 in Virginia: History

-What is now US 13 on the Eastern Shore was added to the state highway system in 1918 as State Route 4.
-It was renumbered State Route 34 in the 1923 renumbering, and US 13 was applied to its whole length in 1926.
-SR 34 was dropped in the 1933 renumbering, and was immediately reused on a route through Lawrenceville.
-That was renumbered to State Route 46 in the 1940 renumbering, and the current State Route 34 was designated in the late 1940s.
+What is now US 13 on the Eastern Shore was added to the state highway system in 1918 as State Route 4 (SR 4).
+It was renumbered State Route 34 (SR 34) in the 1923 state highway renumbering, and US 13 was applied to its whole length in 1926.
+SR 34 was dropped in the 1933 state route renumbering and was immediately reused on a route through Lawrenceville.
+That was renumbered to SR 46 in the 1940 state highway renumbering, and the current SR 34 was designated in the late 1940s.

 Before the Chesapeake Bay Bridge–Tunnel, US 13 continued across the Chesapeake Bay using a ferry.